impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

-This is a happy-path, `bash`-specific test which asserts that, when a given Ruby version has been installed and the user tries to set their shell's Ruby version to that version, the command succeeds and does in fact set the shell version to that number.
+This is a happy-path, Bash-specific test which asserts that, when a given Ruby version has been installed and the user tries to set their shell's Ruby version to that version, the command succeeds and does in fact set the shell version to that number.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>